Similar fact evidence: England and Wales

 The 2001 trial of Roy Whiting may have influenced the decision to change the law in England and Wales (R v Handy continues to govern the law in Canada).
 These changes were brought into force by the 'Bad Character' provisions of the Criminal Justice Act 2003 (sections 98 to 113).

-Although preceding these changes, Rosemary West's 1995 trial has also been cited as an example where similar fact evidence was crucial to the prosecution case.
+Although preceding these changes, Rosemary West's 1995 trial was cited as an example where similar fact evidence was crucial to the prosecution case.